douglasgreen/outlines/computing/operating_systems/linux.md

 #### Text Processing Tools

 1.  **grep**: A powerful tool for searching text using regular expressions.
-It\'s used to search for patterns within files and output the matching lines.
-For example, `grep 'pattern' filename` will search for \'pattern\' in \'filename\'.
+It's used to search for patterns within files and output the matching lines.
+For example, `grep 'pattern' filename` will search for 'pattern' in 'filename'.

 2.  **sed (Stream Editor)**: Used for parsing and transforming text.
-It\'s typically used for substituting text within a file, like `sed 's/original/replacement/' filename` to replace the first occurrence of \'original\' with \'replacement\' in \'filename\'.
+It's typically used for substituting text within a file, like `sed 's/original/replacement/' filename` to replace the first occurrence of 'original' with 'replacement' in 'filename'.

 3.  **awk**: An entire programming language designed for text processing.
 Awk is powerful in pattern scanning and processing.
-It\'s often used for data extraction and reporting.
-For example, `awk '{print $1}' filename` prints the first field of each line in \'filename\'.
+It's often used for data extraction and reporting.
+For example, `awk '{print $1}' filename` prints the first field of each line in 'filename'.

 4.  **cut**: This command removes sections from each line of files.
-It\'s useful for extracting columns from a file or data stream.
+It's useful for extracting columns from a file or data stream.
 For example, `cut -d':' -f1 /etc/passwd` will extract and print the first field from each line in `/etc/passwd`.

 5.  **sort**: Sorts the lines of a text file.
 It supports sorting numerically, alphabetically, and in reverse order.